valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

-    Key-specs cause the triplet (firstkey, lastkey, keystep) given in RedisModule_CreateCommand to be recomputed, but it is still useful to provide these three parameters in RedisModule_CreateCommand, to better support old Redis versions where RedisModule_SetCommandInfo is not available.
+    Key-specs cause the triplet (firstkey, lastkey, keystep) given in RedisModule_CreateCommand to be recomputed, but it is still useful to provide these three parameters in RedisModule_CreateCommand, to better support old Valkey versions where RedisModule_SetCommandInfo is not available.

     Note that key-specs don't fully replace the "getkeys-api" (see